 Needless to say, even if you read all three of these posts, we’re only scratching the surface.

-The pixel is more than just remarketing and website custom audiences.
-It’s optimization.
+The pixel is more than just remarketing and A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience..
+It’s How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action..
 It’s tracking.
 And it’s a whole lot more, combining what was once multiple pixels into one.

 On Wednesday, December 16, I’ll be hosting a live two-hour workshop on the new Facebook in hopes of exhausting this topic.
 This workshop is for Power Hitters Club members (my private membership) only.
 If you aren’t yet a member, there’s still time (as I write this, at least).